OperationSpark/hangman/README.md

 You should now be able to run `drawHangman()` in the console and get it to output the "drawing hangman" message.

-Add code to the `drawHangman` function to repplace the lines containing "TODO".
+Add code to the `drawHangman` function to replace the lines containing "TODO".
 Don't forget to save, refresh, and type `drawHangman()` in the console to see it redraw as you work.

 8 - Draw Hangman In Parts
 -------------------------